Patterns for Blockchain Data Migration: Introduction

 \section{Introduction}

-Since the launch of Bitcoin a decade ago \cite{Nakamoto08}, an unprecedented number of Blockchain (BC) platforms with different designs, features, and operational models have emerged.
-While each claims its superiority over predecessors in terms of performance, security, or user backing, given application scenario, it is nontrivial to identify a fitting BC platform.
-However, not wanting to lose the early adopter advantage, even the Enterprise Information Systems (EISs) and Business Process Management Systems (BPMSs) are starting to adopt BC platforms \cite{Bizagi8}, \cite{Pintado19}.
-Alternatively, as the technological, economic, and regulatory landscapes are still evolving, it is quite unclear what BC platforms will make the cut in the the EIS and BPMS domains.
-Therefore, if the chosen BC turned out to be ill-suited, it might be difficult, costly, and insecure to change the BC due to the mode of hosting, incompatibilities in platforms, and BC properties such as consistency, immutability, and transparency.
-While migration is mostly an afterthought, it is imperative to know whether migration is a possibility and any caveats compared to database migration.
+Since the launch of Bitcoin over a decade ago~\cite{Nakamoto08}, an unprecedented number of blockchain platforms with different designs, features, and operational models have emerged.
+While each claims its superiority over predecessors in terms of performance, features, security, or governance, given an application scenario, it is non-trivial to identify a fitting blockchain platform.
+However, not wanting to lose the early adopter advantage, even enterprise information systems and business process management systems are starting to adopt blockchain platforms~\cite{Bizagi8, Pintado19}.
+Alternatively, as the technological, business, economic, and regulatory landscapes are still evolving, it is quite unclear what blockchain platforms will make the cut in such domains.
+Therefore, if the chosen blockchain turned out to be ill-suited, it might be difficult, costly, and risky to change it.
+This is due to the incompatibilities in platforms, mode of hosting, and blockchain properties such as consistency, immutability, transparency, and openness.
+Thus, even though data migration has been an afterthought, it is imperative to know the feasibility and caveats of blockchain migration.